 Bel Vista Residence (1946) - 1164 North Calle Rolph

-Sun View Estates Home (1950) is adjacent to Deep Well Ranch Estates just east of Sagebrush Road on South Calle Rolph.
+Sun View Estates Home (1950) is adjacent to Deep Well Ranch Estates, just east of Sagebrush Road on South Calle Rolph.

 Palm Springs City Hall (1952 - 1957) - 3200 E Tahquitz Canyon Way - Palm Springs City Hall was one of Clark, Frey, and Chambers’ most important public buildings.
 Although a collaborative effort with the local architectural firm of Williams and Williams, the building’s initial phase was primarily the design work of John Porter Clark and Albert Frey.
-An unusual detail of the council chamber is its corner treatment, which consists of projecting concrete blocks cut diagonally at every other paired row, which allows the blocks to cast light and shadow.
+An unusual detail of the council chamber is its corner treatment, which consists of projecting concrete blocks cut diagonally at every other paired row, allowing the blocks to cast light and shadow.

 The Laura Carey House, aka the Carey-Pirozzi House (1956) - 651 West Via Escuela

-The Frelinghuysen House (1959)—707 Panorama Road—There were alterations and then a restoration after 2000.
+The Frelinghuysen House (1959)—707 Panorama Road—There were alterations, followed by a restoration after 2000.

 The Monkey Tree Hotel (1960) - 2388 E Racquet Club Rd

-Palm Springs Aerial Tramway Valley Station (1963) Palm Springs Aerial Tramway was a Frey and Chambers joint venture with Williams, Williams & Williams.
+Palm Springs Aerial Tramway Valley Station (1963) - Palm Springs Aerial Tramway was a Frey and Chambers joint venture with Williams, Williams & Williams.
 John Porter Clark served as the coordinating architect.
 With E. Stewart Williams as lead designer, the Williams team was responsible for the upper tramway station evocative of a mountain chalet.
 The Tramway Valley station was designed by Frey using a New England-style covered bridge as its inspiration.
 The challenging location chosen for the valley station was a dry stream that could become a raging river at certain times of the year.
 Hence, Frey’s decision to straddle the stream with a building utilizing a structural truss design.
 He inserted glass between the trusses to provide spectacular views looking up the mountain.

 The Hugo Steinmeyer House (1962) - 318 Pablo Drive